Boxersteavee/website/src/content/docs/about/index.md

 - Working an Ender 3 Pro 3D Printer
 - Typing relatively fast
 ## Hobbies
-I enjoy doing as much as I can, but my top hobbies are as follows:<br>- Learning what I can with content found on the internet<br>
+I enjoy doing as much as I can, but my top hobbies are as follows:
+- Learning what I can with content found on the internet
 - Coding
 - 3D Printing
 - Photography